EKGF/ekg-method/docs/index.md

-         - Let the business "dream a little" about "what could be" and "what should be", so that future needs can be identified and communicated -- without necessarily committing to them (yet).
+         - Let the business "dream a little" about "what could be" and "what should be", so that future needs can be identified and communicated --- without necessarily committing to them (yet).

-         - Promote "thinking outside the box", encourage people to not make any assumptions about what is technically possible or not -- so often these assumptions unknowingly keep the bar lower than it could be.
+         - Promote "thinking outside the box", encourage people to not make any assumptions about what is technically possible or not --- so often these assumptions unknowingly keep the bar lower than it could be.

     2. <u>Build phase: Translate requirements into an easy to understand model i.e. the Use Case Tree</u><br/>
        "Contract with the business" i.e. the budget holder or product owner.
-       Every major change to the Use Case Tree will have to be signed off by the appropriate product owner.
+       Every major change to any given use case in the Use Case Tree will have to be signed off by the appropriate product owner.

-         - Capture it as "meta-data" that will be part of the EKG -- all the way to production.
+         - Capture it as "meta-data" that will be part of the EKG --- all the way to production.

          - Capture it in such a way that "everything that we ever do" is always directly or indirectly relatable to a use case